OpenCAPI/libocxl/README.md

 driver for an [OpenCAPI](http://opencapi.org/about/) accelerator.

 # Features
-## Discovery
+## Initialization
-LibOCXL provides functions to enumerate OpenCAPI AFUs installed in the system.
-For more selective discovery, AFUs may be discovered by name, or by card identifier.
+AFUs may be opened using the device path or AFU name.
+If an multiple AFU instances with the same name are available, the first AFU found with available contexts will be used.

 ## Operation
 LibOCXL provides functions to attach to an AFU and transfer data to & from the MMIO areas